vespa-engine/documentation/en/use-case-shopping.md

     that defines how documents should be stored, indexed, ranked, and searched.
     In Vespa, you can have multiple documents types, which can be defined in `services.xml` how these should be distributed around the content clusters.
-    This application uses three document types that both are stored in the same content cluster: item,review and query.
+    This application uses three document types that are stored in the same content cluster: item, review and query.
 Search is done on items, but reviews refer to a single parent item and are rendered on the item page.
 The query document type is used to power auto-suggest functionality.